Have you ever heard any of the following trade finance terms and wonder their meanings: red clause, confirmed, standby, irrevocable.

 These are the terms that are used to describe different types of letters of credit.

 On this post, I will discuss the types of letters of credit.

-Traveler's letters of credit, which were commonly used in eighteenth century, were the first financial instrument contains very similar characteristics with the contemporary letters of credit.
+Traveler’s letters of credit, which were commonly used in eighteenth and nineteenth century, were the first financial instruments that contain very similar characteristics with the contemporary letters of credit.

 Commercial Letters of Credit

 Commercial letters of credit are mainly used as a primary payment tool in international trade.